Mdeliaskhan04/Mdeliaskhan04/README.md

 Hey, I am Md Elias khan.
 I'm a passionate and detail-oriented Software Quality Assurance (SQA) Engineer with over 1+ years of hands-on experience in manual testing Automation Testing and quality assurance.
 My mission is to ensure that every piece of software I work on is robust, reliable, and provides an excellent user experience.

 ***Recently I have completed a 4 month internship in SQA Engineer at iCrew tecnologies.
-Now i am working here as a Associate Software Quality Assurance Engineer(Part-time).
+Recently i am working here as a Associate Software Quality Assurance Engineer(Part-time).
 Currently i am working a Website project named agileDot for both  Manual and Aumation testing.
 For working on this project, I have learned many things in SQA Automation Testing and Manual testing.
 I have already testing two Mobile Application named EL-TURISTA and Project Ketlin in manually and One Website in both Manually and Automated testing at iCrew Technologies.

 🌟 Skills & Expertise:
 -Manual Testing: Expert in identifying defects and ensuring software quality through rigorous manual testing.